Rultor is configured solely through the YAML .rultor.yml file stored in the

 key: ./keys/id_rsa

-installed.
+login: testYour servers must have docker installed.
 This is the only requirement.

 Merge, Deploy, Release

-configured similarly in .rultor.yml
+configured similarly in .rultor.yml.
+For example:

 merge: # or "deploy" or "release"